sys4-fr/playereffects/README.md

 * `icon`: This is optional.
 It can be the file name of a texture.
 Should have a size of 16px×16px.
 Will be exposed to the HUD, iff `hidden` is `false`.
 * `hidden`: Iff this is false, it will not be exposed to the HUD when this effect is active.
 * `cancel_on_death`: Iff this is true, the effect will be cancelled automatically when the player dies.
+* `repeat_interval` is an optional number.
+When specified, the effects of this type becomes a repeating effect.
+Repeating effects call `apply` an arbitrary number of times; non-repeating effects just call it once when the effect is created.
+The number specifies the interval in seconds between each call.
+Iff this parameter is `nil`, the effect type is a non-repeating effect.

 Normally you don’t need to read or edit fields of this table.
 Use `playereffects.register_effect_type` to add a new effect type to Player Effects.